Join Our Team

 - Provide a valuable service for your community, protecting our lakes.

-The program runs from May 25th through mid-September (end date flexible for students).
-Pay starts at $14/hr.
-The position is ideally suited for retirees, students, and others looking for part-time work; may be combined with the Youth Conservation Corps or Invasive Plant Surveyor positions.
+Pay starts at $15.75/hr.
+The position is ideally suited for students, retirees, and others looking for part-time work; may be combined with the Aquatic Invasive Plant Surveyor position.

 The 30 Mile River Watershed Association is a non-profit organization with the mission to work as a community for clean and healthy lakes, ponds and streams in the watershed.
 The “30 Mile River” is a connected chain of ponds, lakes and streams, with a watershed covering 90 square miles and including the towns of Chesterville, Fayette, Leeds, Mt.
 Vernon, Readfield, Vienna and Wayne.
 To learn more, visit www.30mileriver.org.